bitcoin/bitcoin/doc/REST-interface.md

 * headers : (numeric) the current number of headers we have validated
 * bestblockhash : (string) the hash of the currently best block
 * difficulty : (numeric) the current difficulty
+* mediantime : (numeric) the median time of the 11 blocks before the most recent block on the blockchain
 * verificationprogress : (numeric) estimate of verification progress [0..1]
 * chainwork : (string) total amount of work in active chain, in hexadecimal
 * pruned : (boolean) if the blocks are subject to pruning
-* pruneheight : (numeric) heighest block available
+* pruneheight : (numeric) highest block available
 * softforks : (array) status of softforks in progress
+* bip9_softforks : (object) status of BIP9 softforks in progress

 #### Query UTXO set
 `GET /rest/getutxos/<checkmempool>/<txid>-<n>/<txid>-<n>/.../<txid>-<n>.<bin|hex|json>`